-9.2 Treatment
+5.5 Treatment

 The TWGs proposed various treatments.
 The RAP considered that any treatment, in which it was demonstrated to a high degree of certainty that maize and potential admixtures were devitalised and pests destroyed, could achieve Australia's appropriate level of protection.
 On the basis of available information the RAP considered that the only likely candidate at this time is steam heat treatment.
 Irradiation and infrared heat treatment are examples of other treatments that should be capable of achieving the desired level of protection.
-However, given the lack of reliable efficacy data on these treatments more extensive development work may be required to demonstrate their efficacy compared to the work required for steam heat treatment.
+However, given the lack of reliable efficacy data on these treatments more extensive development work may be required to demonstrate their efficacy.